isomerpages/moe-westwoodpri/_cca/Clubs & Societies/Infocomm and Innovation Club.md

 #### **CCA Objectives**
 Infocomm Technology pupils will:

-•	Explore emerging technologies such as AI and AR to enhance their learning experience.
+•	Explore emerging technologies such as AI and AR to enhance their learning experience.<br>
-•	Apply multimedia skills in content creation projects that integrate innovation and creativity.
+•	Apply multimedia skills in content creation projects that integrate innovation and creativity.<br>
-•	Develop creative problem-solving abilities through the Design Thinking process.
+•	Develop creative problem-solving abilities through the Design Thinking process.<br>
-•	Learn the elements of art and photography composition rules to create visually compelling content.
+•	Learn the elements of art and photography composition rules to create visually compelling content.<br>

 #### **CCA Teachers-in-charge**
 Ms Tong Jin Yi<br>